 The master node controls and directs the cluster.
 When it terminates, the cluster ends, so you should only launch the master node as a Spot Instance if you are running a cluster where sudden termination is acceptable.
 This might be the case if you are testing a new application, have a cluster that periodically persists data to an external store such as Amazon S3, or are running a cluster where cost is more important than ensuring the cluster’s completion.

-When you launch the master instance group as a Spot Instance, the cluster will not start until that Spot Instance request is fulfilled.
+When you launch the master instance group as a Spot Instance, the cluster does not start until that Spot Instance request is fulfilled.
 This is something to take into consideration when selecting your bid price.

 You can only add a Spot Instance master node when you launch the cluster.
 Master nodes cannot be added or removed from a running cluster.